nguyenpham/ocgdb/README.md

 ### The Parser
-Because the language is very simple and input strings are typically so short, we implement its parser in a simple, straightforward way, using recursive method.
+Because the language is very simple and input strings are typically so short, we implement its parser in a simple, straightforward way, using the recursive method.
 From an input string (query), the parser will create an evaluation tree.
 That tree will be evaluated at every chess position with the parameters as a set of bitboards of that position.
-The position and its game will be picked up as the result if the evaluation of the tree is true (not zero).
+The position and its game will be picked up as the result of the evaluation of the tree is true (not zero).

 ### Matching